 Arrangements are under the care of San Benito Funeral Home, 1400 W. Business 77 San Benito Texas 956.291.4644, www.sanbenitofuneralhome.com

-To plant a tree in memory of Angelita Martinez Lozano, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Angelita Martinez Lozano, please visit our floral store.